williambernardet/vsts-agent/docs/preview/yamlgettingstarted-containers.md

 # YAML getting started - Containers

-When using an agent pool, a phase can specify a `container` to use.
+When using an agent pool, a job can specify a `container` to use.
 The agent will start an instance of the container, and will run the steps inside the container.

 For example: